ssadler/hoek/specs/poker.md

 * Poker GameHeader, including: game ID, public keys of participants.
 * Winning output binary, via OP\_RETURN at output 0.
-* List of posted game states, inside OP\_RETURN 0 of spending transactions for each of the parent transaction (**StartGame**) outputs starting at output 1.
+* List of posted game states, inside OP\_RETURN 0 of spending transactions for each of the parent transaction (**Session**) outputs starting at output 1.

 Verifications:

 1. Valid states are ones that conform to the provided GameHeader
 1. For each of the posted game states, that the longest valid state produces the exact same binary attached in OP\_RETURN output 0.
 This is equivalent to the "longest chain wins" rule.

-### Chain func: ImportPayoutVector
+### Chain func: ImportPayout

-ImportPayoutVector is a Crypto-Conditons eval method that is used to execute a payout vector from another chain.
+ImportPayout is a Crypto-Conditons eval method that is used to execute a payout vector from another chain.
 It is fulfilled by the **PayoutClaim** transaction on KMD chain.

 Parameters:

-* ID of **StartGame** transaction on PANGEA, via preimage.
+* ID of **Session** transaction on PANGEA, via preimage.
 * Complete body of **ResolveClaim** transaction on PANGEA, via OP\_RETURN at output 0.
 * **TxImportProof** notary proof, via OP\_RETURN at output 1.

 Verifications:

-1. That the output 0 of the StartGame transaction has been spent, by the attached ResolveClaim.
+1. That the output 0 of the Session transaction has been spent, by the attached ResolveClaim.
 This indicates that the attached payout vectors were verified by the app-chain eval function (VerifyPoker).
 1. That the notarisation ID included in the TxImportProof points to a transaction signed by notaries.
 1. That the TxImportProof is valid given the txid of the ResolveClaim transaction and the MOM from the notarisation.
 1. That the OP\_RETURN output of the attached ResolveClaim transaction is exactly equal to the outputs in PayoutClaim, not including the attachments (drop the attachments from the list of outputs of PayoutClaim).